MHSOAC Commissioner Bios

 Khatera Aslami-Tamplen, Fairfield

 Khatera Aslami-Tamplen has been consumer empowerment manager at Alameda County Behavioral Health Care Services since 2012.
 She was executive director at Peers Envisioning and Engaging in Recovery Services from 2007 to 2012 and served in multiple positions at the Telecare Corporation Villa Fairmont Mental Health Rehabilitation Center from 2002 to 2007, including director of rehabilitation.
 Aslami-Tamplen is a founding member of the California Association of Mental Health Peer Run Organizations, on the Board of Directors for Sutter Health Sutter Care at Home, and Board President of the Copeland Center for Wellness and Recovery.
 Commissioner Aslami-Tamplen represents clients and consumers.

 John Boyd, Psy.D., Folsom

-John Boyd, PsyD., has been chief administrative officer of Regional Behavioral Health and Continuing Care at Sutter Health’s Sacramento Sierra Region, including Sutter Medical Center, Sacramento, since 2008.
-He was assistant administrator at the Kaiser Permanente, Sacramento Medical Center from 2007 to 2008.
+John Boyd, Psy.D., has been chief executive officer of Sutter Solano Medical Center and Sutter Center for Psychiatry since 2014.
+He was chief administrative officer of Sutter Health’s Sacramento Sierra Region Behavioral Health Services and Continuing Care, including Sutter Medical Center, Sacramento, from 2008 to 2014.
+He was assistant administrator at Kaiser Permanente Sacramento Medical Center from 2007 to 2008.
 He held positions at Shriners Hospitals for Children from 1999 to 2006.
-He served as a City of Sacramento Planning and Design Commissioner from 2004 to 2008.
+He served as a City of Sacramento planning and design commissioner from 2004 to 2008.
 Boyd is a fellow at the American College of Healthcare Executives.
 He earned his Doctor of Psychology from the California School of Professional Psychology and a Master of Health Administration from USC.
 Commissioner Boyd represents an employer with more than 500 employees.

 Bill Brown, Lompoc